 In nearly all aspects, online stores have beaten local shops in their value to the customer.
 The prices are lower.
 The range of products is extensive.
 And you don’t have to get out of your house.
 The one thing that eCommerce stores lack is instant access to your purchase.
 Local stores win fair and square in that regard.

 Yet, the advantages of the eCommerce experience still drive online sales.
-When customers are making purchase decisions online, they consider factors like shipping and returns policy.
-If you are focusing on driving online sales, make sure to have a good shipping infrastructure and a returns policy that makes customers feel secure.
+When purchasing decisions online, customers consider factors like shipping and returns policy.
+If you are focusing on driving online sales, ensure a good shipping infrastructure and a returns policy that makes customers feel secure.

 When eCommerce was starting out, the returns policy was all the rage.
 Customers were insecure about the quality of deliveries and wanted to be assured that they wouldn’t be scammed.
 That factor has quieted down now, but customers still care deeply about a store’s returns policy when buying online.